oxheadalpha/nft-tutorial/README.md

 `tznft` allows user to configure and use short names (aliases) instead of typing in full Tezos addresses when invoking `tznft` commands.
 Each network comes with two pre-configured aliases `bob` and `alice`.
-The user can manage the aliases by directly editing `tznft.json` file or using the following commands:
+The user can manage aliases by directly editing `tznft.json` file or using the following
+commands:

 - `show-alias [alias]` show address and private key (if configured) of the specified `[alias]`.
 If `[alias]` option is not specified, show all configured